Ehud Adiv: Biography

 In 1975, while still imprisoned, Adiv married Sylvia Klingberg, the daughter of Marcus Klingberg, who would later be arrested and convicted for passing Israeli biological warfare secrets to the Soviet Union.
 The ceremony was held in Ayalon Prison.
 They divorced three years later.
 In 1981, he petitioned that he be allowed to marry Leah, who had been his girlfriend prior to his arrest, and that they be allowed conjugal visits to have a child, but his request was refused.
 His appeal to the president for an amnesty was also rejected.

-In May 1985, after 12.5 years in prison, and after expressing remorse for his actions and admitting that he had been a pawn in the hands of the Syrians rather than a fighter for the Palestinians, Adiv was released from prison under restrictive conditions as part of the Jibril Agreement.
+In May 1985, after more than twelve years in prison, Adiv was released from prison under restrictive conditions as part of the Jibril Agreement.
 In August 1985, he married Leah.
 As they were too old to have a biological child, they requested permission to adopt a child.
 At first, welfare authorities refused their request, but later accepted it, subject to conditions.